|Sign of the Freedom from Religion Foundation, in Denver, Colorado. (Photo credit: Wikipedia)|

 - Install an RSS reader if you do not already have one.
 There are too many free ones out there to list them all.
 I am currently using NetNewsWire on OS X and Vienna for cross-platform applications.

 - Add each of the RSS feeds for your favorite atheist blogs to your reader.
-Be sure to include: Internet Infidels News Wire, Americans United for Separation of Church and State, Friendly Atheist, and of course, Atheist Revolution.
+Be sure to include: Internet Infidels News Wire, Americans United for Separation of Church and State, the American Humanist Association, the Secular Coalition for America, Friendly Atheist, and of course, Atheist Revolution.

 Now that you are set up, it is time to figure out how best to use your 30 minutes a week for the good of atheists everywhere.
 In no particular order, here are several things you can do on a regular basis to benefit the atheist movement: